Vanilla - the world's favorite flavor

 The United States is the largest importer of cured Vanilla beans.
 Vanilla extract from Vanilla beans comprises a small, yet premium market in the flavor industry.
 Most of the world’s Vanilla is grown in Madagascar, but evolving consumer trends are increasingly favoring local production.
 We’ve been growing Vanilla in the United States since the early 1900's, but only since prices have skyrocketed have we seriously considered establishing a domestic industry in southern Florida.

-Our Vanilla collection includes over 160 accessions from 23 species.
+Our Vanilla collection includes ~300 accessions from ~23 species.
 Our hope is that somewhere within this collection is the first generation of commercial-quality material for Florida growers.
 The collection will also be used to create the next generation of Vanilla with improved traits.

 We have successfully established a robust system for the creation of large hybrid populations of Vanilla.
 Our initial genomics work including a draft Vanilla genome has already been published.
 We anticipate expanding into flavor quality in the near future.

 Pine Island Nursery (tropicalfruitnursery.com) V. planifolia 'Painter' and V. x tahitensis 'Nicolas'

 Sunshine State Vanilla (sunshinestatevanilla.com) V. planifolia 'Painter'

 Richard Lyons Nursery (richardlyonsnursery.com) V. x tahitensis 'Nicolas'

 More coming soon (and as we hear about them)